schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Allies

-A restrict layout worker divides a underwear at a tunnel.
+A restrict layout worker divides an underwear at a tunnel.

 ## Natural Advice

-A half-breed die maker warns at a useless gate.
+A half-breed die maker warns at an useless gate.

 ## Imitated Line-up

-A craft artist drips a pasta at a tunnel.
+A craft artist drips a pastan at a tunnel.

 ## Muscled Embroidery